 Select Yes.

-You should see a notification similar to the one below, and you should see a “Granted for <your_tenant_name> …” message in the Status column next to each permission.
+You should see a notification similar to the one below, and you should see a “Granted for [your tenant] …” message in the Status column next to each permission.

 By default, when you create a new App registration, the “Assignment required?” attribute is set to “No”.
-However, if your Passport Enterprise app is set to require assignment, you will need to follow these steps to assign users in order to be able to use your Passport app.
+However, if your Passport Enterprise app is set to require assignment, follow these steps to assign users so they can use your Passport app.

 1